-- Renée was named for inclusion to the New York Super Lawyers Rising Stars list, a Thomson Reuters lawyer rating service for lawyers under 40, for 2015 and 2016.
+- Renée was named for inclusion to the New York Super Lawyers Rising Stars list, a Thomson Reuters lawyer rating service for lawyers under 40, since 2015.

 J.D., Georgetown University Law Center, 2007

 - U.S. District Court for the Southern District of New York

 - U.S. District Court for the Eastern District of New York

 - U.S. Court of Appeals, Second Circuit

 Renée is Counsel in Olshan’s Litigation group.
 Renée focuses her practice on sophisticated general commercial and securities litigation in federal and state courts.
 She has represented Fortune 500 and middle-market companies, financial institutions, private investment funds, real estate developers, and individuals in a wide variety of commercial disputes, including claims arising under the Securities and Exchange Act of 1934; M&A shareholder litigation; licensing matters; and breach of fiduciary duty, fraud, and breach of contract claims.

 Renée regularly appears and handles arguments in the Commercial Division of the Supreme Court of the State of New York, the United States District Court for the Southern District of New York, and the Delaware Chancery Court, among others.
 She has also argued appeals in the Appellate Division, First Department and the Court of Appeals.